About us

 Advocating for stroke

-In 2024, we continued to be a strong voice for stroke at European level.
-As co-chairs of the Stroke Action Plan for Europe (SAP-E) implementation committee with the European Stroke Organisation, we supported the development of key advocacy tools, including the Stroke Services Tracker and the Essentials of Stroke Care.
+In 2025, we continued to be a strong voice for stroke at European level.
+As co-chairs of the Stroke Action Plan for Europe (SAP-E) implementation committee with the European Stroke Organisation, we supported the view and update of the Stroke Action Plan for Europe, which was published in January 2026.

 Strengthening Stroke Support Organisations

 Our members remain at the heart of everything we do.
-In 2024, we continued to support stroke support organisations (SSOs) through shared learning and collaboration.
-Our growing membership now spans 37 organisations, up from just eight when we began.
-Member meetings and the Collaborative Space continue to spark new ideas and connections across Europe.
+Our growing membership now spans 37 organisations across 31 countries.
+Our 2025 members survey, member meetings and the Collaborative Space continue to spark new ideas and connections across Europe.

 Raising awareness of brain health and preventing stroke

-We relaunched our stroke prevention website with accessible, evidence-based content available in multiple languages, supporting awareness of modifiable risk factors and encouraging brain health and stroke prevention across Europe.
+We continued to promote brain health and stroke prevention through our strokeprevention.info website with accessible, evidence-based content available in multiple languages, supporting awareness of modifiable risk factors and encouraging brain health and stroke prevention across Europe.

 Focusing on life after stroke